 You are in the province of Ravenna.
 It will be enough to continue towards the east to see the Guiccioli farm at the intersection with the Romea state road, the one where Anita Garibaldi died.
 Here you finally arrive at the final stage of the first day: the funeral monument in his memory, Cippo Anita.

 The cycling scene of the second day changes completely.
 One cannot, in fact, overlook the Byzantine mosaics of Ravenna.
 After the artistic visit, the destination is Bertinoro, the “Balcony of Romagna”.
 But it must be conquered.
 They must first reach the sea of Cervia, then Pisignano and then Cannuzzo.

 Following the course of the Savio, you leave the province of Ravenna and enter that of Forlì-Cesena.
 Near Santa Maria Nuova you are now close to the finish line, but the road becomes more impassable, due to the slope.
 Take courage and give yourself the tasty reward of Bertinoro, homeland of piadina and hand-pulled puff pastry.

 Here is the final stage of your last day, one of the most loved routes of the Riviera Romagnola: the bike path of Val Marecchia.
 It is a not very demanding route, which follows the banks of the Marecchia river and goes into the hinterland without too much difficulty.

 After leaving Fratta Terme, 50 kilometers ahead, the start is from Rimini, specifically in Borgo San Giuliano.
-Without getting off the saddle, take a look at the murals dedicated to the great Federico Fellini.
+Without getting off the saddle, take a look at the murals: they are dedicated to the great Federico Fellini.
 Pedal to the riverbank.
 Exit the city, cross the bridge of Tiberius and stop for at least a few minutes, to take a few souvenir photos.